sbancuz/Appunti/Transactions.md

 To deal with dirty reads after abort operations we extend this algorithm to strict two phase locking, that ensures that all the locks held by a transaction can be released only after a commit or a rollback.

 >[!warning]
 > Once a lock for $T$ has been released, $T$ can no longer acquire it.
 This approach may lead to deadlock.
+Another problem it's starvation, typically occurs due to write transaction waiting for resources that are continuously read.

+In order to use lock we have to use techniques for [[Deadlock prevention]] or [[Termination and deadlock detection|deadlock detection]].

 Another approach to achieve seriability is [[Pessimistic timestamp ordering]] or [[Optimistic timestamp ordering]].
 Vedere anche [[transazioni]] di sistemi informativi, magari si possono mettere assieme.